d2s/Documentation/docs/Snapshots.md

 Index of [RsyncOSX documentation](https://rsyncosx.github.io/Documentation/).

+There are a few important notes about the snapshot functionality:

-**Important 1**: the snapshot functionality is in beta yet.
-Use copy files function for restore of single files or catalogs.
-Snapshot works on attached disks (localhost) and remote hosts.
+- the snapshot functionality is in beta yet.
+Use copy files function for restore of single files or catalogs, snapshot works on attached disks (localhost) and remote hosts.

-**Important 2**: snapshots is work in progress and for the moment, functions for administration of snapshots are missing.
+- snapshots is work in progress and for the moment, function for administration of snapshots is yet not implemented

-**Important 3**: standard rsync sync tasks (backup tasks) cannot be *converted* to snapshots.
-Creating snapshots starts with a full sync in the first snapshot catalog (`~/snapshots/Documents/1`)
+- standard rsync sync tasks (backup tasks) cannot be *converted* to snapshots, creating snapshots starts with a full sync in the first snapshot catalog (`~/snapshots/Documents/1`)

-**Important 4**: The snapshot feature utilizes the `--link-dest` parameter.
-[Version 3.1.2](https://download.samba.org/pub/rsync/src/rsync-3.1.2-NEWS) of rsync fixed a bug regarding the parameter.
-It is recommended utilizing version 3.1.2 or the coming [version 3.1.3](https://download.samba.org/pub/rsync/src-previews/rsync-3.1.3pre1-NEWS) if using the snapshot feature of RsyncOSX.
+- the snapshot feature utilizes the `--link-dest` parameter,  [version 3.1.2](https://download.samba.org/pub/rsync/src/rsync-3.1.2-NEWS) of rsync fixed a bug regarding the parameter.
+  - it is recommended utilizing [version 3.1.2](https://download.samba.org/pub/rsync/src/rsync-3.1.2-NEWS) or the coming [version 3.1.3](https://download.samba.org/pub/rsync/src-previews/rsync-3.1.3pre1-NEWS) if using the snapshot feature of RsyncOSX

+## How does the snapshots works?

+Every snapshot is in sync with local catalog at the time of creating the snapshot.
+Previous versions of files can be restored from snapshots.
+The snapshot is by utilizing the `--link-dest` parameter of rsync.
+The parameters for snapshot is:
+`--link-dest=~/snapshots/Documents/N-1 /Volumes/Home/thomas/Documents/ thomas@freenas.local:~/snapshots/Documents/N`

+The source catalog (`/Volumes/Home/thomas/Documents/`) is **never** touched, only read by rsync.

-The snapshot will be like:
+Executing snapshots as for standard backup (synchronize) tasks.
+The snapshot is like:

-local catalog:
+The local catalog (Documents catalog as sample catalog):

 - `/Volume/home/thomas/Documents/`

-remote catalog:

-Snapshots are created (by rsync) within the
+The snapshot catalogs:

 - `~/snapshots/Documents/1` - snapshot 1
   - a full sync when snapshot is created
 - `~/snapshots/Documents/2` - snapshot 2
 - .....
-- `~/snapshots/Documents/NN` - snapshot NN
+- `~/snapshots/Documents/N` - snapshot n
-  - NN is the latest snapshot
+  - n is the latest snapshot

-Every snapshot is in sync with local catalog at the time of creating the snapshot.
-Previous versions of files can be restored from snapshots.
-The snapshot is set by using the `--link-dest` parameter of rsync.
-The parameters for snapshot is:

-`--link-dest=~/snapshots/Documents/2 /Volumes/Home/thomas/Documents/ thomas@freenas.local:~/snapshots/Documents/3`

-The source catalog (`/Volumes/Home/thomas/Documents/`) is **never** touched, only read by rsync.
+In the sample above the remote catalog `~/snapshots/Documents` is decided to be the root of snapshots.

 ### Create a snapshot task

+Select the snapshots in optional parameters to utilize snapshots.
+Only the backup part is created utilizing snapshots.

 ![Main view](screenshots/master/snapshots/createtask.png)